ourfriendselectric/golden-robot-records/_social-family-records/kirsty-lee-akers.md

 # Kirsty Lee Akers

-**ABOUT**

-Album number five for Akers, **Under My Skin**, was released on 27 July 2018 through indie label, Social Family Records, and is available instore and online.&nbsp; The album sees Kirsty in the producer’s seat for the first time, marking her evolution as an artist.&nbsp; It contains ten masterfully crafted tracks, embodying her distinctive sound, powerful lyrics, and musical influences and landed at #3 on the iTunes Country and ARIA Australian Country Albums chart upon release (as well as #5 ARIA Country Album, #8 ARIA Australian Album, and #29 all-genre ARIA Albums chart).
+Album number five for Akers, **Under My Skin**, was released on 27 July 2018 and is available instore and online.&nbsp; The album sees Kirsty in the producer’s seat for the first time, marking her evolution as an artist.&nbsp; It contains ten masterfully crafted tracks, embodying her distinctive sound, powerful lyrics, and musical influences and landed at #3 on the iTunes Country and ARIA Australian Country Albums chart upon release (as well as #5 ARIA Country Album, #8 ARIA Australian Album, and #29 all-genre ARIA Albums chart).

 Joining forces, each song was co-written with some of the best songwriters in the industry, including Jerry Salley, Phil Barton, Trey Bruce, Bruce Wallace and more, culminating in lashings of pop and fusion of modern country and Americana stylings, yet still seamlessly linking back to Akers roots.&nbsp; True to her signature honesty and authenticity, the listener is taken on a vivid journey through family tribulations, love, loss and the tragedy of souls taken too soon.&nbsp;